-Use the RSSBus Google ADO.NET Provider or JDBC Driver to read and search email messages on your Gmail accounts.
+Use the CData Google ADO.NET Provider or JDBC Driver to read and search email messages on your Gmail accounts.

-The RSSBus Google Data Provider for ADO.NET allows you to use the search capabilities in IMAP to query your Gmail account.
+The CData Google Data Provider for ADO.NET allows you to use the search capabilities in IMAP to query your Gmail account.
 This article will explore how to execute your own custom queries from your application.
-We will use the RSSBus Google Data Provider along with the Google Email demo to execute custom queries on a Gmail account.
+We will use the CData Google Data Provider along with the Google Email demo to execute custom queries on a Gmail account.

 - Step 1: Navigate to the \demos - winform\googlemail\ folder in your installation directory and open either the C# or VB version of the demo.
 This article will use the C# version.